gevuong/quick_search/README.md

 ### Primary technologies and libraries used
 - Ruby on Rails, jbuilder, HTTParty
-- PostgreSQL,
+- PostgreSQL
-- React w/ Redux, jQuery
+- React w/ Redux, Axios, React Spinner, CSS Transition Group
+- Heroku

 ### Features & Implementation
 - Ok, here's a step-by-step process of what happens when the page is loaded.